Kinovea/kinovea-docs/source/measurement/time.rst

 In this case it is important to tell Kinovea about the original capture frame rate for times to be correct.
 This impacts time positions and time intervals.

-Open the video timing dialog from menu Video > Configure video timing… and in the top part of the dialog, enter the capture frame rate.
+Open the video timing dialog from menu :menuselection:`Video --> Configure video timing…` and in the top part of the dialog, enter the capture frame rate.

 .. image:: /images/measurement/timescale.png